RylandDeGregory/AzFuncCertRenewal/README.md

 ### Deploy repo to a Function App

 1. Deploy this repository to a Function App (I used [VS Code and its Azure Functions extension](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-powershell)).
-1. Configure two [Application Settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal) in the Function App that specify the name of the Key Vault (`KEY_VAULT_NAME`) and the name of the certificate within the Key Vault (`AKV_CERT_NAME`).
+1. Configure three [Application Settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal) in the Function App that specify:
+    1. The name of the Key Vault (`KEY_VAULT_NAME`).
+    1. The name of the certificate within the Key Vault (`AKV_CERT_NAME`).
+If you are managing multiple certificates, separate their names with ', ' (comma space).
+    1. The path to the temporary Posh-ACME home directory (`POSHACME_HOME`).
+I chose to use `./tmp`.
-1. Enable the Function App's System Managed Identity and grant it access to the Key Vault.
+1. Enable the Function App's System Managed Identity and grant it access to the Key Vault to read secrets and manage certificates.

 ### Push local Posh-ACME state to Storage Account